arm-sbc/rockchip-bsp/README.md

 then

-claen the SD card,   sudo dd if=/dev/zero of=/dev/sdx bs=8192
+clean the SD card,   sudo dd if=/dev/zero of=/dev/sdx bs=8192 ( this will delete all partitions in the SD card and will fill with zero)

 then sudo fdisk /dev/sdx